uiowa/uiowa/content-moderation/index.md

 has_children: false
 nav_order: 11
 ---
+# ATTENTION: We're moving our Documentation to our [SiteNow Website](http://sitenow.uiowa.edu/documentation/content-moderation-and-workflow)

-# Content Moderation and Workflow
+## Content Moderation and Workflow

 There are several states available for content, and these states control whether or not content will be visible to the public.
 These states include Draft, Review, Published, and Archive.